EmpireCTF/empirectf/writeups/2020-08-22-Google-CTF/README.md

   .catch Ljava/lang/Exception; { :L7 .. :L14 } :L0
 ```

 As an aside here – the third exception handler handles exceptions of type `J`, which is Java mangling for the `long` type. `try { ... } catch (long e) { ... }` is invalid Java code, because the exception type should be a class type.
 This is also what JADX complained about during decompilation.
-It may be semantically invalid bytecode, but it seems to pass verification (at least in its Dalvik/DEX form) and throw off the decompilers.
+It may be semantically invalid bytecode, but it seems to pass verification (at least in its Dalvik/DEX form) and it throws off decompilers.

-[One of the calls](files/android-bytecode-2.txt#L249) in the method subtly causes an exception to be thrown, which then enters `L0`:
+[One of the calls](files/android-bytecode-2.txt#L249) in the method subtly causes an exception to be thrown, which is then "handled" by `L0`:

 ```
     check-cast v9, Ljava/lang/Character;
 ```

-Although `int` can be forced into a `char`, `Integer` cannot be cast to a `Character` (it throws a `ClassCastException`)!
+Although `int` can be cast into a `char`, `Integer` cannot be cast to a `Character` (it throws a `ClassCastException`)!
 We can just assume we got to `L0` then, and see where that leads us.

 At `L0`, we get code very similar to the beginning of the method.
 Same constants, but leading elsewhere: